JJ-GRC/pki-portfolio-joia-jackson/labs/week-02/lab-02-hashing-integrity.md

 2: Write these specific words and save them into a brand new file called message.txt
 3: Create the "Digital Fingerprint" (The Hash) openssl dgst -sha256 message.txt > message.sha256.txt
 4: looked at the fingerprint cat message.sha256.txt
-5: Save the "New Fingerprint" to a New File
+5: Save the "New Fingerprint" to a New File openssl dgst -sha256 message.txt > message_tampered.sha256.txt
+6: Compared Both Fingerprints to Verify Data Integrity

 ---

 ## Results
 Include the important outputs or findings from the lab.

+assets/screenshots/assets/screenshots/week 2 lab 2 msg.JPG
+assets/screenshots/assets/screenshots/week 2 lab 2 sha.JPG

 ---